MicrosoftDocs/windows-itpro-docs/windows/deployment/update/waas-delivery-optimization.md

 ### Delay background download from http (in secs)
-Allows you to delay the use of an HTTP source in a background download that is allowed to use P2P.
+Starting in Windows 10, version 1803, allows you to delay the use of an HTTP source in a background download that is allowed to use P2P.

 ### Delay foreground download from http (in secs)
-Allows you to delay the use of an HTTP source in a foreground (interactive) download that is allowed to use P2P.
+Starting in Windows 10, version 1803, allows you to delay the use of an HTTP source in a foreground (interactive) download that is allowed to use P2P.

 ### Minimum Background QoS